Conflicts of Interest and Commitment

 Employees must disclose outside activities and certain financial interests, as described on the Disclosure Guidance page.
 This website is a centralized resource for outside activity and financial interest disclosure to Virginia Tech.

 It's important to note that a disclosed relationship could potentially be both a COC and an FCOI.
 The university’s disclosure system is designed to reduce duplicate disclosure and to synchronize review processes.
 For example, your outside activity disclosure will cover your financial interest disclosure requirements for that entity.
 In these cases, the commitment aspect is assessed by your department head/supervisor and the interest aspect is assessed by the appointed university personnel.
-This process is automated and synchronous.
+This process is automated and synchronous to the extent possible.

 Disclosure requirements are streamlined across types of disclosure, which means any disclosure in the university’s Disclosure and Management System is